 Our main use of your personal data is to contact you to invite you to participate in studies.
 However, we also use your NHS number and other personal details to request additional data from the NHS and other medical agencies that already hold it in central records: this is why we ask for your consent to access your medical and health-related records, including social care.

 Your identifiable personal information (e.g. name, date of birth, NHS number, contact details) will only be passed to others, for instance to invite you to further research studies, with your explicit consent.

 What we may do with your personal information

 The personal information we collect about you may also be used to:

-- invite or remind you about your appointments in relation to the BioResource and research studies, and send you relevant correspondence
+- remind you about your appointments in relation to the BioResource and research studies, and send you relevant correspondence

 - prepare statistics on our performance